Skip to main content

 One of your virtual sessions will be a case study presentation.
 We’ll share some information and data with you and give you time to review and analyse before asking you to prepare a short presentation on your findings.

-You’ll join a Google Meet call along with an assessor for your case study presentation, and we’ll want to hear about why you made your choices and the data you used to make them.
+You’ll join a virtual meeting call along with an assessor for your presentation, and we’ll want to hear about why you made your choices and the data you used to make them.
 We’ll also ask questions about your approach and rationale, too.

 Before your case study presentation, there’ll be a planning stage which will give you the opportunity to think about the structure of your presentation.
 What should you consider?
 Should you talk about financing, or regulations, or how to engage employees or other stakeholders?
 What about marketing?
 Or customer needs?
 The best place to start is to put some rough headings together, and the rest should flow from there.

 Your case study presentation will be a 1-1 discussion with an assessor, but you will have time to prepare.
-Remember, there are no right and wrong answers when it comes to planning your exercise.
-What’s most important is that you decide on your stance or position, before developing your presentation and use powerful supporting evidence around it.
+Remember, there are no right and wrong answers when it comes to planning your pitch.
+What’s most important is that you decide on your stance or position, before developing your pitch and powerful supporting arguments around it.

 As you give your case study presentation, we’ll be trying to find out how well you understand how our markets impact us, and what our key aspirations are in those markets.
 That means knowing what’s going on right now in food retail, and how that has driven the choices you’ve made while planning your presentation.